Stonesitter/OATutor_halu2/README.md

 - make Solutionbox editable after first submit
 - create german version
 - support new Tag (fixedProblemOrder) - make sure that it is the first Tag so that it reads every Problem ID correctly.
-  - works with my custom OATutor-Tooling, which copies order of ProblemIDs in coursePlans.json
+  - works with my custom OATutor-Tooling, which copies order of ProblemIDs in coursePlans.json. see <https://github.com/Stonesitter/OATutor-Tooling/tree/bugfix/LessonIds>
 - remove every clickable hyperlink element in the footer
-- added a logging routine in src/util/parentMessaging.js that sends a message for every user input. see limesurvey/OATutor_LimeSurvey_README.txt
+- added a logging routine in src/util/parentMessaging.js that sends a message for every user input. see <https://github.com/Stonesitter/OATutor_halu2/blob/main/limesurvey/OATutor_LimeSurvey_README.txt>
 - added support for MathBlocks to allow more flexible formatting.
 Needs bypass in the OATutor-Tooling. see <https://github.com/Stonesitter/OATutor-Tooling/tree/feat/format-bypass>
 #### todo ####
 - reestablish fork to original repo